-Lt.
-Col. Vindman, Witness In Trump Impeachment, Is Retiring From Military
+Vindman, Key Impeachment Witness, Retires Over 'Bullying, Intimidation' By Trump

 "Through a campaign of bullying, intimidation, and retaliation, the President of the United States attempted to force LTC Vindman to choose: Between adhering to the law or pleasing a President," Pressman wrote.
 "Between honoring his oath or protecting his career.
 Between protecting his promotion or the promotion of his fellow soldiers.
 These are choices that no one in the United States should confront, especially one who has dedicated his life to serving it."

+Vindman testified last fall under subpoena after he raised concerns to his superiors about a call he listened in on between President Trump and Ukraine President Volodymyr Zelenskiy.

 Trump fired Vindman from his White House National Security Council assignment in February.
+His twin brother, Lt.
+Col. Yevgeny Vindman, was fired from the NSC the same day.

+Vindman, who received a Purple Heart for his actions in Iraq, immigrated from Ukraine with his family as a child.

+The Army has been delayed in releasing its colonel selection list this year, a list that was expected to include Alexander Vindman.
+Government officials including Sen. Tammy Duckworth grew concerned that the White House would meddle with Vindman's promotion to full colonel.

-Last week, Sen. Tammy Duckworth, D-Ill., said she would put a hold on the promotions of more than 1,100 senior Army officers unless the Trump administration guaranteed in writing that if Vindman were on a Pentagon promotions list, as was expected, the White House wouldn't interfere with his promotion to full colonel.
+Duckworth, D-Ill., said last week that she would put a hold on the promotions of more than 1,100 senior Army officers unless Defense Secretary Mark Esper guaranteed in writing that if Vindman were on a Pentagon promotions list the White House wouldn't interfere with his promotion.

+A failure to be promoted can mean the end of a military career.
+Vindman apparently decided to stop waiting.

+"LTC Vindman's patriotism has cost him his career.
+Today our country loses a devoted soldier, but it is incumbent upon all of us to ensure it does not lose the values he represents," Pressman said.